saif01/s_h_shop_management/WORK_PLAN.md

    - Low Stock
 3. Apply filters (warehouse, category)
 4. View summary and detailed data
-5. Export to PDF/Excel
+5. Export to PDF or Excel

----

-### 3.5 Payment Collection Workflow
+### 3.5 Collecting Customer Payments

-#### Scenario: Collect Customer Payment
+You can record customer payments in three ways:

 **Method 1: From Due Reports**
 1. Go to **Reports → Due Reports**
 2. Filter by Customer (or view all)
-3. See customer due amounts
+3. See all customer due amounts
-4. Click on customer
+4. Click on a customer
-5. Record payment:
-   - Payment Amount
-   - Payment Method
-   - Payment Date
-   - Reference
-6. Save
+5. Click **Record Payment**
+6. Enter payment details and save

 **Method 2: From Customer Profile**
 1. Go to **Master Data → Customers**
-2. Find customer
+2. Find the customer
 3. View customer details
 4. See current balance
-5. Record payment
+5. Click **Record Payment**

 **Method 3: From Sales List**
 1. Go to **Sales / POS**
-2. Find sale with due amount
+2. Find the sale with due amount
 3. Click **Record Payment**
 4. Enter payment details
 5. Save